-As a result of this the Commissioning and Procurement (C&P) team have now migrated all paper contracts to Suffolk Sourcing which is the software the Council has opted to use used for contract management.
-The system is now used to record and manage the tender process and capture the relevant documents predominantly by the C&P team.
-The next phase is to roll out access to this system across the organisation so managers can obtain reminders well in advance of contract renewals to allow them time to plan for this and to assist them with the tender process and contract management with support from the BPs on more complex contracts.
+The Commissioning and Procurement (C&P) Team have now migrated all paper contracts to Suffolk Sourcing which is the software the Councils have opted to use for contract management.
+The system is now used to record and manage the tender process and capture the relevant documents predominantly by the C&P Team.
+The next phase is to roll out access to this system across the organisation so managers can obtain reminders well in advance of contract renewals to allow them time to plan for this, and to assist them with the tender process and contract management with support from the BPs on more complex contracts.
+This was planned for 2020/21 but was put on hold due to the Covid-19 emergency, where most of the team were partially redeployed for several months playing a vital role in distributing over £30m worth of Business Support Grants for each Council as well as playing a key role in sourcing a number of emergency purchases including personal protective equipment (PPE).